inodb/2014-5-metagenomics-workshop/source/annotation/index.rst

 The workshop has the following exercises:

-1. TranslationExercise
+1. Translation Exercise
-2. HMMERExercise
+2. HMMER Exercise
-3. NormalizationExercise
+3. Normalization Exercise
-4. DifferentialExercise
+4. Differential Exercise
+5. BonusExercise: Metaxa2

 At least a basic knowledge of how to work with the command line is required otherwise it will be very difficult to follow some of the examples.
 Have